wtrucci/iohubos/VPN.md

 - `PrivateKey` Wireguard Server private key

-- `[Peer]` definition client variables (one per clients)
+- `[Peer]` definition client variables (one per client)

 - `PublicKey` public key of the client
 - `AllowedIPs` defines the IP address of the client.
 For IOhubOS, add the classes that must be reachable by other clients.
 For example 192.168.10.0/24 is added to AllowedIPs represents the PLC network that must be reachable by other clients in VPN.

-After editing the file, activate the vpn tunnel with `wg-quick up wg0`
+After editing the file, activate the VPN tunnel with `wg-quick up wg0`

 ## Client example

-This is an example configuration of a client that once connected accesses the PLC network 192.168.10.0/24
+Configuration of a client to connect the PLC on the network `192.168.10.0/24`

 ```text
 [Interface]